uvaai/pdp/python/en/loops/index.md

     for number in range(1, 20):
         if number > 15:
             print("This number is bigger than 15: ", number)
         if number % 3 == 0:
 		        print("This number is exactly divisible by 3: ", number)

 We already mentioned that you can decide on the name of the variable.
-And as you see, in the above exampe we have changed the name of our variable `x` to `number`.
+And as you see, in the above example we have changed the name of our variable `x` to `number`.

 **Exercise:** Try to adapt the above example in such a way that at the end of the loop, the program rints to the screen how many numbers were exactly divisible by 3.
 To do this you will have to define a so-called 'counter', a variable that is set to zero at the start of the program and that is incremented by 1 every time you encounter a number that is exactly divisible by 3.
-Also take some time to format the output to the screen and have tyour program print:
+Also take some time to format the output to the screen and have your program print:

     From the numbers 1 to 20 there are ... numbers that are exactly divisible by 3.